See here how to get to the breathtaking crystal clear water pools and more.

 But the risk is not very high.

-Earthquakes can happen in the Dominican Republic, but are not likely.
+Earthquakes can happen in the Dominican Republic as well ,but are not likely.

 There are some poisoning animals on the island like big caterpillars.
-But most likely you will see just birds in trees and lizards.
+But most likely you will only see birds in trees and lizards.
 So don’t worry about animals.

 Mosquitos on the other hand, depending on the time of year and where you are (Punta Cana/Samana is the place with the most Mosquitos), are very present.